sushantaggarwal23/UQLibrary/README.md

 Aside from the initial setup and configuration typical interaction with Karma will be to run "karma start" in a terminal window.

+//observations and challenges while working

+1. No key was available for matching the data between library_hours and computer_availability API.
+Only name was available for matching the records and names in both the APIs were not consistent.
+Ideally, there should be a matching key instead of a name as it is more reliable.
+ Also, if in future there is a need to call API for a specific id , it can be easily done like computer_availability/id

+2. Availability in computer_availability API is an object, so had to first convert it into an Array and then iterate through it to get the total availability.

+3. Calling the APIs were giving CORS errors, so had to create a proxy server to successfully call the APIs.